kliment/Printrun/README.md

 ## Webinterface Configuration
   * The Web interface port / ip is configurable in http.config
+  * The Default User / Password can be set in auth.config

 ## Webinterface Styling
   * css/style.css can be modified to change the style of the Web Interface.